 Learning German in Venezuela and in Germany

 My history as a learner of German in formal settings began in Venezuela.
 I attended several courses at the Goethe Institut and all my teachers were Venezuelans.
 Being in Venezuela and having a limited exposure to German outside the institute, the language policy in the classroom was German only.
 However, it was interesting to observe how my teachers used both the first and the target language.
-While my first teacher only spoke Spanish at the end of the course to reveal that actually he could speak Spanish, another teacher used the first language to share classroom anecdotes.
+While my first teacher only spoke Spanish at the end of the course to reveal that he actually could speak it, another teacher used our first language to share classroom anecdotes.
 Spanish was also useful to show contrastive examples of grammar aspects and to explain specific vocabulary.
 I found these language detours useful but I found equally important to use German as the vehicular language.
-In Venezuela I learned the basics of German.
+In Venezuela I learned the basics of German and its pronunciation.

 In Germany I have attended German courses at universities and adult education institutions.
 The course objectives and the learner groups were pretty different.
 In my first course I had to listen and repeat too many times: "Wie heißen Sie? -Ich heiße..."
 (Eng. what is your name?
-My name is...), which brought some unpleasant learner memories.
+My name is...), which brought some unpleasant learner school memories.
 Another course prepared us to take a certification exam in order to be able to enroll at a German university.
 Grammar and specific vocabulary was always in focus.
-Another course I took was an intensive one that included a cultural program in the afternoons.
-As a learner, the teacher I enjoyed the most was Claudia, because she had lots of energy and contagious enthusiasm.
+Another course I took was an intensive one that included a cultural program in the afternoon.
+From my learner perspective, the teacher I enjoyed the most was Claudia.
+She had lots of energy and contagious enthusiasm.
 She introduced us to Herbert Grönemeyer and German movies.
 She was approachable and very concerned about her teaching.
 I can say now that she has been one of the persons that have influenced my teaching style.